HeRC-Global/antimicrobial_resistance_in_kenya/Report.md

 2. **Surveillance and Diagnostics**

-- Kenya reports to GLASS, but few sentinel sites and limited county-level coverage.
+- Kenya reports to GLASS, but has few sentinel sites and limited county-level coverage.
 - Many laboratories lack capacity for bacterial culture or AST, especially in rural settings.
 - Diagnostic delays lead to empiric broad-spectrum antibiotic use.